Charlie2Delta/MOON/README.md

-# testgit
+# MOON

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a validating point of the MOON project.
+The objective is to validate the path between the NFC chip, the contract and the wallet.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get started :

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)